coltorapps/builder/apps/docs/src/app/docs/builder-store/page.md

 - `schema`: Represents the schema containing the collection of all entity instances and their order.
 It can be modified using builder store methods such as `addEntity`, `deleteEntity`, `setEntityParent`, `unsetEntityParent`, `setEntityIndex`, `setEntityAttribute`, and `cloneEntity`.

 - `entitiesAttributesErrors`: Represents validation errors of various entity attributes.
 It can be modified using builder store methods such as `validateEntityAttribute`, `validateEntityAttributes`, `validateEntitiesAttributes`, `resetEntityAttributeError`, `setEntityAttributeError`, `resetEntityAttributesErrors`, `setEntityAttributesErrors`, `resetEntitiesAttributesErrors`, `setEntitiesAttributesErrors`, and `validateSchema`.
-When you delete an entity, its attribute errors will also be deleted.
+When you delete an entity, its attributes errors will also be deleted.

 - `schemaError`: Represents a global schema validation error, which originates from the [`validateSchema` method on your builder](/docs/builders#additional-schema-validation).
 It can be modified using builder store methods like `validateSchema`, `setSchemaError`, and `resetSchemaError`.

 ## Initial data

-You can create a builder store with an initial schema, entity attribute errors, and schema error.
+You can create a builder store with an initial schema, entity attributes errors, and schema error.

 ```typescript
 import { createBuilderStore } from "basebuilder";